WHAT IS EDUCATIONAL THERAPY?

 I work with emerging readers as well as those who are struggling, implementing targeted reading interventions depending on the student’s specific learning profile makeup.
 Additionally, I have experience working with English Language Learners.
 When beginning my work with a student, I conduct specific literacy assessments in order to understand a student’s strengths and weaknesses.
 Using the assessment results, I procure and develop intensive materials and lesson plans based on learning needs and psycho-educational goals.
 My teaching focuses and experience include alphabet knowledge, phonemic awareness, phonics, the writing process, reading comprehension, and vocabulary/oral language development.
 I believe that reading is critical for a student’s achievement in school in all subjects, and I think every child should have the opportunity to become a successful reader.

-Furthermore, I integrate Executive Functioning strategies and techniques into my sessions by helping students with time management, organization, prioritization, task initiation, study skills, chunking of assignments, and other skills that students are expected to know but are usually not explicitly taught in school.
+Furthermore, I integrate Executive Functioning strategies and techniques into my sessions by helping students with/without ADHD with time management, organization, prioritization, task initiation, study skills, chunking of assignments, and other skills that students are expected to know but are usually not explicitly taught in school.
 I enjoy using hands-on learning, and feel that the best learning occurs when allowing the child to feel at ease.
 With patience and kindness, I encourage resilience, flexibility, and adaptability in order to best facilitate student learning and progress.
 I currently live in Burbank with my husband and our big goldendoodle.
 I love to hike, go to the beach, and be outside with my dog.
 I am originally from San Diego and can’t imagine ever leaving Southern California!

 MEET DANIT - M.P.H., C.M.F., ET